Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 snow app run
 ```

-This command will upload source files and create the application package and install the application instance automatically.
+This command will upload source files, create the application package, and install the application object automatically.
+When you run it again, it will perform the minimum steps necessary to ensure the application is up-to-date with your local copy.

 Snowflake CLI project is configured using `snowflake.yml` file.